woleogounchi/resume-site/README.md

 # resume-site
- A site displaying my resume as a web developer
+ *A site displaying my resume as a web developer.*
+ This is a website build from a free bootstrap template found online that I used and will improve continuously.